-Alternative 4 also offers the opportunity for additional numbers of visitors to access the park via OSV should OSVs meet voluntary E-BAT standards.
-If snowmobiles meet voluntary E-BAT, the seasonal average group size would be able to increase from 7 to 8, with the maximum group size remaining at 10.
-If snowcoaches meet voluntary E-BAT the group size for snowcoaches could increase from 1 to 2.
-For snowcoaches, if all meet voluntary E-BAT daily limits and no commercial snowmobile transportation events allocations are being used, the number allowed could rise from 106 to 212.
-Overall, the increase in the number of visitor opportunities should OSVs meet voluntary E-BAT would have long-term beneficial impacts.
-With the reduced sound emissions, the 2-snowcoach single transportation event would be expected to have similar impacts to 1 snowcoach that does not meet voluntary E-BAT standards.
-Since impacts would be similar, it is not expected that there would be adverse impacts on visitor experience from the increase in snowcoach group size.
+Alternative 4 also offers the opportunity for additional numbers of visitors to access the park via OSV should OSVs meet enhanced BAT (E-BAT) standards.
+If snowmobiles meet E-BAT, the seasonal average group size would be able to increase from seven to eight, with the maximum group size remaining at 10.
+If snowcoaches meet E-BAT the group size for snowcoaches could increase from one to two.
+For snowcoaches, if all meet E-BAT daily limits could rise from 106 (if all commercial snowmobile transportation events allocations are being used) to 212 (if no snowmobile allocations are being used).
+Overall, the increase in number of visitor opportunities should OSVs meet E-BAT would have long-term beneficial impacts.
+With the reduced sound emissions, this single transportation event would be expected to have similar impacts to 1 snowcoach that does not meet E-BAT.
+Since impacts would be similar, it is not expected that there would be adverse impacts to visitor experience from the increase in snowcoach group size.

-A maximum of 2,604 visitors per day could be expected under this alternative when there is maximum use of all snowmobile allocations and all snowcoach events are E-BAT and have 2 snowcoaches in each event.
-A maximum of 3,218 visitors per day could be expected if all commercial transportation events were E-BAT and had 2 snowcoaches per event and 4 events were non-commercially guided snowmobiles.
-The number of OSVs allowed in the park could increase or decrease, based on changes in technology.
-The ability to allow for increases in visitation with improved technology, without increasing impacts on park resources, would result in long-term beneficial impacts.
+A maximum of 2,344 visitors per day could be expected under this alternative when there is maximum use of all snowmobile allocations and all snowcoach events are E-BAT and had two snowcoaches in each event.
+A maximum of 2,647 visitors per day could be expected if all commercial transportation events were E-BAT and had two snowcoaches per event and four events were noncommercially guided snowmobiles.
+The amount of OSVs allowed in the park could increase or decrease, based on changes in technology.
+The ability to allow for increases in visitation with improved technology, without increasing impacts to park resources, would result in long-term beneficial impacts.

-Under alternative 4, the addition of non-commercially guided tours would increase the variety of winter experiences from those available under the 2009 to 2013 interim regulations and create opportunities for those wishing to enter the park without a commercial guide.
-Operators would have choice in determining the use of OSV type to meet the demand of their clients.
-Depending on visitor or operator preference, up to half of these visitors would tour the park on snowmobiles.
-All guides would be required to complete a snowmobile education and safety course, but the level of interpretation provided by non-commercial guides, who enter the park no more than twice per season, may not be as thorough or in-depth as that offered by commercial guides entering the park daily.
-The non-commercially guided program would be monitored and if impacts on visitor use and experience increased due to lack of interpretation or other guide training, adjustments would be made to the program.
-The ability to ride their own BAT compliant snowmobiles in the park is likely to appeal to a portion of winter visitors, providing beneficial effects on visitor use and experience.
+Under alternative 4, the addition of noncommercially guided tours would increase the variety of winter experiences and create opportunities for those wishing to enter the park without a commercial guide.
+Operators would have choice in determining use of OSV type to meet the demand of their clients.
+Depending on visitor or operator preference, up to half of these visitors would tour the park on snowmobile.
+All guides would be required to complete a snowmobile education and safety course, but level of interpretation provided by noncommercial guides, who enter the park no more than twice per season, may not be as thorough or in-depth as that offered by commercial guides entering the park daily.
+The non-commercially guided program would be monitored and if impacts to visitor use and experience increased, from lack of interpretation or other guide training, adjustments would be made to the program.
+The ability to ride your own sled in the park is likely to appeal to a portion of winter visitors, providing beneficial effects to visitor use and experience.